Decision-making in light-trapped slime molds involves active mechanical processes: Results

-From the volume change eigenvectors, we can directly calculate the corresponding flow patterns, as well as pressure modes, where each pressure mode is averaged across the two ends of the tube and shifted such that the minimum pressure in the network is set to zero (Fig.~\ref{fig:fig4}a).
-The first few modes of the decomposition account for the majority of the viscous dissipation (Fig.\ref{fig:fig4}c), indicating that they carry the highest fluid transport across the network.
-In the hexagonal trap, the most efficient mode facilitates transport along the vertical (top-down) axis, while the second mode supports transport along the horizontal (left-right) axis (Fig.\ref{fig:fig4}a).
-These orientations are consistent with the principal contraction patterns extracted from the experimental data via PCA (Fig.\ref{fig:fig3}c).
+From the volume change eigenvectors, we directly calculate the corresponding flow patterns, as well as pressure modes, where each pressure mode is averaged across the two ends of the tube and shifted such that the minimum pressure in the network is set to zero (Fig.~\ref{fig:fig4}a).
+The first few modes of the decomposition account for the majority of the dissipation invested in directed flow (Fig.~\ref{fig:fig4}c), indicating that they carry the highest fluid transport across the network.
+In the hexagonal trap, the most efficient mode facilitates transport along the vertical (top-down) axis, while the second mode supports transport along the horizontal (left-right) axis (Fig.~\ref{fig:fig4}a).
+While an ideal hexagon would display symmetric modes, a slight vertical elongation of the experimental network, arising from optical aberrations, lifts this degeneracy, with the corresponding symmetry partners manifesting only at higher modes (modes~3 and~4).
+The vertical orientations of the first two modes are consistent with the principal contraction patterns extracted from the experimental data via PCA (Fig.~\ref{fig:fig3}c).
 However, when considering the actual topology observed in the experiment, specifically the large hole in the top-right part of the network, we find that the theoretically optimal transport direction shifts.
-By incorporating this hole into the theoretical model, the dominant transport mode rotates to align along the $120^\circ$-axis (Fig.\ref{fig:fig4}b).
+By incorporating this hole into the theoretical model, the dominant transport mode rotates to align along the $120^\circ$-axis (Fig.~\ref{fig:fig4}b).
 Together with the second mode, oriented along the $30^\circ$-axis, this results in the most efficient transport aligned with the observed escape direction, approximately $160^\circ$.
 This demonstrates how local network topology can significantly reshape global transport modes.
 These transport patterns are not static.
 Because the contraction dynamics form standing waves, flow and pressure directions periodically reverse throughout a contraction cycle.
 Still, the strongest average gradients remain aligned with the dominant transport modes.

 We conclude that the confinement into a blue light free trap enforces \textit{P.~polycephalum} to escape along the most efficient transportation phase pattern.
 The highest pressure gradients arise along these theoretical pathways, likely driving the large mass reallocation required to escape the trap.
 Nonetheless, the exploration phase of 1.5~h in this example shows that the system does not solely follow the most efficient route but rather samples a wide range of less efficient protrusion growth options first.
 These repeated explorations suggest that the system does not exclusively follow the most optimal transport direction.
 Instead, it dynamically tests multiple configurations before settling into the escape trajectory.
 In comparison, freely migrating plasmodia of the same size can reach migration velocities of around 2~cm/h~\cite{kuroda_Allometry_2015}, suggesting that even a less optimal escape path might suffice under no confinement.
 This behavior reveals the signature of an out-of-equilibrium system that balances exploratory flexibility with mechanical efficiency in its decision-making process.